waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functions.rst

    See :func:`ast.literal_eval` for a function that can safely evaluate strings with expressions containing only literals.

+   .. audit-event:: exec code_object eval

+      Raises an :ref:`auditing event <auditing>` ``exec`` with the code object as the argument.
+Code compilation events may also be raised.

 .. index:: builtin: exec

 .. function:: exec(object[, globals[, locals]])